-Stakeholder Group joined with the newly formed BIP sub-group and the expanded group has continued to work on rebalancing.
+In January of 2012, the MFP Stakeholder Group joined with the newly formed BIP sub-group and the expanded group has continued to work on rebalancing.

 MFP Project Director.
-Following the promotion of the initial Project Director, the State's 2011 search for the MFP Project Director resulted in the selection of Devon Mayer who previously served as the MFP Associate Project Director.
-Ms. Mayer brought her social work background and four years of Medicaid experience to the MFP demonstration project.
+The State's 2016 search for the MFP Project Director resulted in the selection of Jennifer Y. Miles, who previously served as the MFP Associate Project Director.
+In 2016, Ms. Miles brought her property management background and five years of Medicaid experience to the MFP demonstration project.
 She encourages all stakeholders to contact her directly by email or phone.
 Regular updates about the demonstration are sent by email to over 200 people who have asked to be notified.